sparshsah/foggy-demo/demo/ml/musings.md

   developing since the last retrain
 ?

+### A valid consideration: Process cadence

 ofc if ur gonna retrain annual and submit rebalance orders to your algo wheel once a week, it matters. u want your model artifact to be valid for a year and its view to be a good guide through the week.

+### An invalid consideration: How to best lie to yourself

 more honest and then explicitly control for your desire. forces you to be thoughtful about formalizing and implementing your system.